I hear it better now than ever I did before,

 It starts, they say, low and muted

-a mere whisper, a first kiss, a soft caress, so kind.
+a mere whisper, a soft caress, a first kiss, so kind.

 closer than a heartbeat,

 and bound to you as you are to it, forever.

 Let’s pray, because he’s here now, you know, in your poem—

 at the table with the Scotch cookies and Polish cakes

 Few people realize how prevalent drug and alcohol addiction is.
 It truly is the “elephant in the room” that just doesn’t seem to get talked about enough.

 The tragedy of addiction is like an onion: thickly layered from the inside out.
 The toll on the addict and everyone around them is heartbreaking.
 And what is doubly sad is that many addicts are, at their base, trying to self medicate their emotional pain away.

 Thank you for reading Itching to play with matches.
 I sincerely hope you have enjoyed it and I humbly appreciate your visiting the Book of Pain.
 As always, I look forward to your comments.

 © 2012 by John Etheridge; all rights reserved.
 This poem and accompanying notes are licensed under the Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 Unported License.
 This applies to all original work found on this site, unless noted otherwise.
 The attribution claimed under the license is: © 2012 by John Etheridge, https://bookofpain.wordpress.com.